Tell The Home Depot: Preserve the boreal forest

 ● Is sufficiently ambitious (aiming to reduce emissions by 50% and incorporating the “purchased goods and services category” into the scope 3 emissions reduction plan).

 The free, prior and informed consent of Indigenous and forest-dependent communities that have ties to forests and the areas surrounding them is important.
-Overlooking the free, prior and informed consent of a group that lives closely with the environment is an indicator that environmental degradation will ensue, harming ecosystems, the people who rely on that land and, in the case of deforestation and forest degradation, our climate.
+Overlooking the free, prior and informed consent of a group can be an indicator that environmental degradation will ensue, harming ecosystems, the people who rely on that land and, in the case of deforestation and forest degradation, our climate.
 Forests that are owned legally or customarily by Indigenous communities are deforested half as much as other forests.
 For an A grade, companies should:

 ● Have a free, prior and informed consent policy that applies to every supplier.